edgio-docs/edgio-docs/guides/nuxt.md

   // ... more config ...
   router: {
     // For example, we can extend the nuxt router to accept /products in addition to /p.
-    // The nuxtRoutes middleware automatically picks this up and adds it to the XDN router extendRoutes(routes, resolve) {
+    // The nuxtRoutes middleware automatically picks this up and adds it to the {{ PRODUCT_NAME }} router extendRoutes(routes, resolve) {
       routes.push({
         path: '/products/:id?',